Breast Augmentation: The Entire Journey

 You should continue to protect your incision site for 3 full weeks, meaning no heavy intense exercise until after your 3-week consultation to see if it appropriate for you to begin intense activity.
 You should continue your regular arm movements until the 3-week mark at minimum, but may wish to continue.
 You should also be lying on your stomach for at least 15 minutes per night for 4-6 weeks following surgery.

 You will still be wearing your sports bra but the sterile strips and stitches have fallen out by now.
 At the 3-week consultation mark we will discuss the length you should continue to wear the sports bra.
-At this point you can start your scar treatment, which is included in the price of the surgery.
+At this point you can start your scar treatment if your scars are thicker and raised, which is included in the price of the surgery.
 You can continue scar treatments every 6-8 weeks following the surgery.
 You will be given some massage techniques at the 3-week mark too.

 At the 3-week mark, you can consider whether you would like to re-introduce sexual activity back into your routine, if you are sexually active.